Setting up a trading subsidiary for academy trusts

 A trading subsidiary is typically a company with share capital owned and controlled by a parent charity (in our context an academy trust).

-Why might trusts want to establish a trading subsidiary?
+Why might academy trusts want to establish a trading subsidiary?

-• the trust does not have power to undertake proposed activity (i.e. outside charitable objects);
+• The trust does not have power to undertake proposed activity (i.e. the activities fall outside the academy trust’s charitable objects)

-• ring-fencing any risks associated with non-primary purpose trading;
+• Minimising any tax liabilities associated with non-primary purpose trading

-• making the most of existing assets and resources to generate additional income.
+• Making the most of existing assets and resources to generate additional income for the academy trust in a tax efficient way.

-Whilst on paper a trading subsidiary may look appealing often, when you get into the detail a rushed or very broad brush proposal, can be ruled out by the Board as too time consuming or too difficult to implement.
-It is therefore important to be fully prepared and this note seeks to help you start to plan your approach.
+Whilst on paper a trading subsidiary may look appealing, it is often ruled out by the academy trust board.
+This may, for example, be because it is considered to be too time consuming or too difficult to implement.
+It is therefore important to be fully prepared, and this article seeks to help you start to plan your approach.

 Cost vs benefit of setting up a trading subsidiary

-It is advisable to be really honest with yourself and ensure even where you have a good reason to establish a trading subsidiary on paper, that it is viable and that the costs and additional complexity of doing so are worth the anticipated benefits.
-A robust business plan based on a realistic and not best-case scenario is advisable.
+It is advisable to be really honest with yourself and ensure even where you have a good reason to establish a trading subsidiary on paper, that it is financially viable and that the costs and additional complexity of operating a trading subsidiary are worth the anticipated benefits.
+A robust business plan based on a realistic and not best-case scenario is recommended.

 Costs

-There are inevitable costs in setting up a trading subsidiary (financial and resourcing costs).
-These may include;
+There are inevitably costs involved in setting up a trading subsidiary (financial and resourcing costs).
+These may include:

-• professional advice on constitution, relationship between the group entities, taxation and regularity;
+• Professional advice on constitution of the trading subsidiary, the relationship between the group entities, taxation and regularity

-• annual audit fees (the subsidiary will be subject to external audit in the same way as the academy trust).
+• Annual audit fees (the trading subsidiary will be subject to external audit in the same way as the academy trust).

 Benefits

-The benefits tend to be a little more subjective and will depend on the business plan, but can include;
+The benefits tend to be a little more subjective and will depend on the individual business plan, but can include:

-• an annual corporate tax saving each year assuming sufficient profits are generated in the subsidiary, but it may take many years for this saving to exceed the set up costs referenced above;
+• An annual corporate tax saving each year assuming sufficient profits are generated in the trading subsidiary, but it may take many years for this saving to exceed the set-up costs referenced above

-• ring-fence trading operations so that they don’t interfere with the trust’s primary objectives which is to provide education to its pupils;
+• Ring-fencing the trading operations so that they don’t interfere with the academy trust’s primary objects which are to provide education to its pupils

-• provide a less regulated environment for the activity to enable it to deliver on its potential;
+• A less regulated environment for the activity to enable the trading company to deliver on its potential

-• ring-fencing risk to protect the assets of the trust.
+• Ring-fencing risk and liabilities to protect the assets of the trust.

 Further Considerations